privy-io/privy-frames-demo/README.md

 - `lib/embedded-wallet.ts` to see how to use Privy to pre-generate embedded wallets for a user's Farcaster accounts
 - `lib/farcaster.ts` to see how Frames are generated and how to verify a user's Farcaster account and query the protocol for their Farcaster data
 - `lib/nft.ts` to see how to airdrop the ERC-721 you deployed to a user's wallet address
+- `api/wallet/route.ts` to see how the first Frame interaction generates an embedded wallet for the user
-- `api/frame/route.ts` to see how to respond to Frame interactions from your Frame server
+- `api/mint/[address].ts` to see how the second Frame interaction airdrops an NFT to the user
 - `contracts/FrameDrop.sol` for the sample contract used, from OpenZeppelin